andrescorrada/performance-curves/lift-measurements/README.md

 being was only allowed to use its knowledge of true KPI and nothing else to decide how to sort, this curve represents the best they could do.

+The value of the Oracle Curve is that it measures how much gold is in the stream.
+Sometimes campaigns are asked to do impossible things.
+THere could be very few conversions because the task is hard.
+But be cautious, this is one place where counterfactuals could bite you.
+The reason the task may seem hard is that your campaign sucked to find the gold.
+So the caveat here is that two explanations are possible -
+1. This campaign KPI is very hard to optimize.
+2. Your ad-engine is so biased that it is not detecting opportunities correctly.